IDSIA/flotta/README.md

 SERVER_MAIN_PASSWORD=<something strong>
 ```

+> **Note:** `SERVER_MAIN_PASSWORD` defines the main secret key of the server.
+> This key is used to encrypt sensible information and data in the database.

+> ⚠ Losing this key will cause data loss in the server application!

 Once the stack is up and running, thanks to Traefik support, the server will be reachable at `ferdelance.${DOMAIN}` while the repository at `fdl-repo.${DOMAIN}`.